stacks-network/docs/_develop/connect/overview.md

 Although [`blockstack.js`](https://github.com/blockstack/blockstack.js) exposes everything you need to handle authentication with Blockstack, there is still the hard problem of getting users familiar with the the paradigm of authentication that is privacy-first and self-sovereign.
 Many apps implement their own dialogues before authentication, which explain what Blockstack is and why they use it.

 `@blockstack/connect` provides developers with a plug-and-play API that is simple to use, and provides great, out-of-the-box education that end-users can understand.

+## How can this be used?

+Head over to the [Guide to Connect](get-started.html) for installation steps and usage guidelines.